 - Clearly describe all relevant geographical experience and knowledge

-- Clearly describe how you are applying your geographical skills and knowledge to your work
+- Clearly describe how you are applying your geographical knowledge, skills and understanding to your work

 - Show how this constitutes a case for Chartered Geographer